HOME creation:On beauty, goodness, and the big questions

 How does this making of “home” come about?

-A renowned Jewish theologian named Abraham Joshua Heschel taught about the power of words - “Words create worlds, ” he said.
+A renowned Jewish theologian named Abraham Joshua Heschel teaches about the power of words - “Words create worlds, ” he says.
 To me, this succinct phrase describes perfectly the invisible reality we live every day.
-In Jewish tradition, words are talked about as having weight, substance.
+In Jewish tradition, words are believed to have weight, substance.
 There’s a “thing-ness” to them.
 We carry words around.
 We wear them as shrouds or as crowns.
 Our words shape environments.
-Whether for peace or for strife, we are engaging in the act of CREATING WORLDS, or homes, with the words we speak, both publically and in secret.
+Whether for peace or for strife, public or private, our words CREATE WORLDS, homes.

-During that pretty evening in our back yard, I remembered back to how exhausted and confused we were when we first moved in.
-At the start, this place was anything but home, but after several miraculous happenings and encouraging words were spoken, we set about planting our feet.
-We chose, purposefully, to live here in this house, as we have in other houses.
-We have created “home”- a God-breathed oasis in physical space.
+During that pretty evening in our back yard, I reminisced about how truly exhausted and confused we were when we first moved in.
+At the start, this place not "home".
+But, after several miraculous happenings and encouraging words, we set about planting our feet.
+We chose, purposefully, to live here in this house, as we have in other houses, and we created “home” - a God-breathed oasis in physical space.

 And so, I’ve come to think that “home” is a spiritual act of creation housed in a physical place.
 It can be CREATED ANYWHERE where love and peace are spoken, where wonder and wholeness are encouraged, and where an environment of trust is nurtured.